Finance, Real Estate & Insurance

 Related Student Groups

-These student organizations are a great way to meet with other students who share an interest, and prepare yourself for future positions in these industries.
+The student organizations listed below offer great ways to meet with other students who share an interest, and prepare yourself for future positions in these industries.

 (Employers: please contact us if you are interested in working with any of these groups.)

 Alpha Kappa Psi - The Business Fraternity

-In 1904, Alpha Kappa Psi was founded on the principles of educating its members and the public to appreciate and demand higher ideals in business and to further the individual welfare of members during college and beyond.
-College men and women everywhere are discovering that Alpha Kappa Psi is much more than just another organization or club.
-It is a unique, prestigious association of students, professors, graduates and professionals with common interests and goals.
+Alpha Kappa Psi was founded in 1904 on the principles of educating its members and the public to appreciate and demand higher ideals in business and to further the individual welfare of members during college and beyond.
+Much more than just another organization or club, Alpha Kappa Psi is a unique, prestigious association of students, professors, graduates and professionals with common interests and goals.
 They join Alpha Kappa Psi to take advantage of valuable educational, friendship and networking opportunities.

-Vanderbilt University houses the Omega Nu Chapter of Alpha Kappa Psi which is a co-educational business fraternity founded in 2006 with the goal of shaping people and shaping business.
+Vanderbilt University's Omega Nu Chapter of Alpha Kappa Psi is a co-educational business fraternity founded in 2006 with the goal of shaping people and shaping business.
 Visit the AKPSI website or email email@example.com to learn more.

-Moneythink is a national student organization dedicated to promoting financial literacy and entrepreneurship to high school students.
+Moneythink is a national student organization dedicated to promoting financial literacy and entrepreneurship among high school students.
 Vanderbilt Moneythink was established in 2011 and currently has five volunteering sites.
 Members mentor high school students on a weekly basis, and the organization continues to expand each semester to additional sites around Nashville.

 Vanderbilt Investment Club

-The Vanderbilt Investment Club (VIC) serves as the premier undergraduate group on campus for those interested in financial markets by managing a long-only and equity-only portfolio.
+The Vanderbilt Investment Club (VIC) serves as the premier undergraduate group on campus for those interested in financial markets.
+Members obtain valuable skills by engaging in managing a long-only and equity-only portfolio.

 The goal of the VIC is to provide its members an educational experience through performing extensive equity research and teaching efficient portfolio management.
 The VIC is divided into multiple groups, each led by a senior analyst.
 Every group separately researches specific companies and gives a formal presentation on each investment opportunity to the entire group.